Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ```

 The most interesting portion of code here is the `network` part.
 That's where you configure networks that you want to
 use with your project.
-As you can see above we have defined two network for this tutorial :
+As you can see above we have defined two networks for this tutorial:

 - `hardhat`, which is also the `defaultNetwork`.
 - `fuji`, which is pointing to fuji testnet.